slatedocs/slate/source/includes/gcp/_k8_releases.md

-Retrieve a list of all releases in a given [environment](#administration-environments)
+Retrieve a list of all releases in a given [environment](#administration-environments).

 Required | &nbsp;
 ------- | -----------